-Use these tips from Midland Texas dentist, Dr. Bell to keep up with your oral hygiene routines!
+Use these tips from Midland Texas dentist, Our team to keep up with your oral hygiene routines!
 We offer our patients Sonicare® toothbrushes, the most recommended by dentists, making brushing a breeze!

 Brush your teeth at least twice a day, but preferably after every meal.
 You should use a soft bristled toothbrush or electric toothbrush, and replace it every 3-4 months or as soon as the bristles begin to fray.

 Start by choosing your toothpaste carefully, ensuring that you buy one that contains fluoride.

 Use gentle, circular, short strokes (about the width of a tooth) against the teeth and gums.

 For outer tooth surfaces, place the toothbrush at a 45-degree angle toward the gum line.

 To clean the chewing and inner tooth surfaces use a gentle back and forth motion.